Device-independent randomness expansion against quantum side information: Abstract

-\textbf{The ability to produce random numbers that are unknown to any outside party is crucial for many applications.
-Device-independent randomness generation (\DIRNG)\cite{ColbeckThesis,CK2,PAMBMMOHLMM,ADFRV} allows new randomness to be provably generated, without needing to trust the devices used for the protocol.
-This provides strong guarantees about the security of the output, but comes at the price of requiring the violation of a Bell inequality to implement.
-A further challenge is to make the bounds in the security proofs tight enough to allow expansion with contemporary technology.
-Thus, while randomness has been \emph{generated} in recent experiments\cite{Liu1,Shen,QRNG1,Liu2,QRNG2}, the amount of randomness consumed in doing so has been too high to certify expansion based on existing theory.
-Here we present an experiment that demonstrates device-independent randomness expansion (\DIRNE)\cite{ColbeckThesis,CK2,PAMBMMOHLMM,Fehr13,coudron2014infinite,MS1,miller2017universal,VV,BRC}, i.e., where the generated randomness surpasses that consumed.
-By developing a loophole-free Bell test\cite{hensen2015loophole,PhysRevLett.115.250402,PhysRevLett.115.250401,PhysRevLett.119.010402,LiPRL2018} setup with a single photon detection efficiency of around $\bm{81\%}$ and exploiting a spot-checking protocol, we achieve a net gain of $\bm{2.63\times10^8}$ certified bits with soundness error $\bm{5.74\times10^{-8}}$.
-The experiment ran for $\bm{220}$ hours corresponding to an average rate of randomness generation of $\bm{8202}$ bits/s.
-By developing the Entropy Accumulation Theorem (EAT)\cite{DFR,ADFRV,DF}, we established security against quantum adversaries.
-We anticipate that this work will lead to further improvements that push device-independence towards commercial viability.}
+The ability to produce random numbers that are unknown to any outside party is crucial for many applications.
+Device-independent randomness generation~\cite{ColbeckThesis,CK2,PAMBMMOHLMM,ADFRV} does not require trusted devices and therefore provides strong guarantees of the security of the output, but it comes at the price of requiring the violation of a Bell inequality for implementation.
+A further challenge is to make the bounds in the security proofs tight enough to allow randomness expansion with contemporary technology.
+Although randomness has been generated in recent experiments~\cite{Liu1,Shen,QRNG1,Liu2,QRNG2}, the amount of randomness consumed in doing so has been too high to certify expansion based on existing theory.
+Here we present an experiment that demonstrates device-independent randomness expansion~\cite{ColbeckThesis,CK2,PAMBMMOHLMM,Fehr13,coudron2014infinite,MS1,miller2017universal,VV,BRC}.
+By developing a Bell test setup with a single-photon detection efficiency of around $84\%$ and by using a spot-checking protocol, we achieve a net gain of $2.57\times10^8$ certified bits with a soundness error $3.09\times10^{-12}$.
+The experiment ran for $19.2$~h, which corresponds to an average rate of randomness generation of $13,527$ bits per second.
+By developing the entropy accumulation theorem~\cite{DFR,ADFRV,DF}, we establish security against quantum adversaries.
+We anticipate that this work will lead to further improvements that push device-independence towards commercial viability.